tsugiproject/tsugi/README_POSTGRESQL.md

 * Do a SELECT of the primary key with the logical key(s) in a WHERE clause to see if the record already exists

-* If the logical keys are not returned by the SELECT, perform the INSERT part of the query adding a RETURNING clause and then check to see if the INSERT worked.
+* If the primary key is not found by the SELECT, perform the INSERT part of the query adding a RETURNING clause and then check to see if the INSERT worked.
-The INSERT might fail due to duplicate logical keys, even if the initial SELECT missed because of a race condition.
+If the INSERT worked (most common case), capture the resulting primary key and return.
-If the INSERT worked(most common case), capture the resulting primary key and return.
+If there are multiple INSERTs racing towards the database with the same duplicate key combination, the later INSERT will fail due to duplicate logical keys, even if the initial SELECT missed because of a race condition.

-* If the INSERT key failed due to duplicate key (rare race condition), run another SELECT to get the primary key.
+* If the INSERT failed because a row with the duplicate logical key(s) are already there because the current INSERT lost the race, run another SELECT to get the primary key.
 This one will work because one way or another the INSERT is telling us the key exists.

 * Since we did not do an INSERT, run the UPDATE clause using the primary key in the WHERE clause.